MooersLab/jupyterlabcctbxsnips/README.md

 <p align="center"><img src="./images/Fig1lab.png" alt="HTML5 Icon" style="width:791px;height:278px;"></p>

 The figure below shows part of the cascading menus for the cctbx library.
-The submenus correspond to the names of subfolders in the `cctbx` folder in the `multimenus_snippets` folder._
+The submenus correspond to the names of subfolders in the cctbx folder in the multimenus_snippets folder.
 Each ultimate menu item is a Python snippet file.
-The selection of a file by clicking on it with the left-mouse buttons leads to its insertion into a new cell below the current cell.
+The selection of a snippet file by clicking on it with the left-mouse button inserts its content into a new cell below the current cell.
-In the figure below, the `millerArrayFromMtz.py` snippet at the bottom of the pulldown menu was selected and inserted.
+The millerArrayFromMtz.py snippet at the bottom of the pulldown menu was selected and inserted in the figure below.
 Commented lines have text that describes what this snippet does.
-The code in this cell would be executed by entering `Shift-Enter`.
+The code in this cell would be executed by entering Shift-Enter.
 <p align="center"><img src="./images/Fig2Pulldown.png" alt="HTML5 Icon" style="width:606px;height:404px;"></p>

 ## Some simple examples

 The figures below demonstrate running PyMOL from inside a Jupyter notebook.
-The `cmd.do()` method sends the PyMOL macro language (pml) commands to PyMOL.
+The `cmd.do()` method sends the PyMOL command language (pml) commands to PyMOL.
+(The PyMOL command language is a Domain-specific Language (DSL) that is limited to PyMOL.)
 This method takes the pml commands as its argument.
 Semicolons concatenated several pml commands to save space.
 Quotes enclose a group of concatenated commands.